-In the MAVARIC trial, which opened in October, Fraser and Bix are investigating whether combining magnesium with Verapamil can bestow even greater neuroprotective benefits.
+In the MAVARIC trial, UK is investigating whether combining magnesium with Verapamil can bestow even greater neuroprotective benefits.
 Magnesium has previously been studied for its potential to protect the brain after a stroke, but this trial is the first to intra-arterially deliver a neuroprotective “cocktail” to the stroke site.
 A total of 30 stroke patients will be enrolled; stroke size, safety, and functional and cognitive outcomes will be evaluated through randomized, blinded outcome assessment.

-“By using the catheter that was inserted to remove a clot, we’re then able to deliver neuroprotective drugs directly into the brain tissue that was just reopened,” Frasier said.
+“By using the catheter that was inserted to remove a clot, we’re then able to deliver neuroprotective drugs directly into the brain tissue that was just reopened,” said Dr. Justin Fraser.

 The combination of Verapamil and magnesium was first validated in preclinical models before moving to a clinical trial.

-“When I used these two drugs in experimental stroke models, it demonstrated very cleanly that there was a significant reduction in mean infarct volume – in other words, smaller strokes – as well as better functional outcomes.
-We were the first to model this completely in lab animals,” Bix said.
+Experimental stroke models demonstrated a significant reduction in mean infarct volume – in other words, smaller strokes – as well as better functional outcomes.

 Because the trial uses existing FDA-approved therapeutics and modalities, the research team can conduct animal model and clinical research simultaneously, allowing them to refine the animal model as they learn more through the clinical research.